 Each of these programs has developed over the past few decades as somewhat alternatives to 12-step options.
 SMART Recovery was developed in the early 1990’s by an advocacy group called the Alcohol and Drug Abuse Self-Help Network (ADASHN).
 This program emphasized understanding the stages of change to heal from addiction, cognitive behavioral therapy themes to help people cope with cravings, and an emphasis on engagement and nonconfrontational approaches to healing.
 There are over 1500 current SMART Recovery meetings available throughout the world today.

 LifeRing is a very close alternative to 12-Step that makes a conscious effort to avoid the concepts of a Higher Power, spiritual awakening, or prayer connected to meetings.
-It emphasizes the peer community to help healing and also the theme of ‘do what works.’
+It emphasizes the peer community to help your healing and also the theme of ‘do what works.’
 LifeRing has developed in connection with some common psychotherapy modalities, specifically drawing from CBT in a similar way as SMART Recovery.
 There are currently more than 150 LifeRing meetings available for people around the world.

 Each of these programs strongly emphasizes the role of God in recovery, whereas 12-Step uses more of an abstract concept of a Higher Power.
 Because of the scope of the Celebrate Recovery program, there are many people who enroll in it who do not struggle with an addictive disorder but instead wish to heal from other ‘hang-ups’ in life.
 This program also uses a stepwise approach to promote similar concepts as 12-Step, namely acceptance, surrender, commitment to health, and service to others.